lisalenorelowe/oybcst/README.md

-# Oysters, Blue Crabs, and Spotted Seatrout
+# Oysters, Blue Crabs, and Spotted Seatrout (OyBcSt)
 ***Building Resilience to Environmental Trends and Variability in the Gulf of Mexico***

-This project explores how oyster, blue crab, and spotted seatrout populations respond to human and environmental changes with the goal of improving the management of these economically and culturally important species.
+Oysters, Blue Crab, and Speckled Trout are iconic Gulf species that provide important ecosystem services.
+Now, they are in decline.
+To increase resilience, we need to identify stressors and manage stressors, habitats, and populations.
 See: [https://restoreactscienceprogram.noaa.gov/projects/oysters-blue-crabs-seatrout](https://restoreactscienceprogram.noaa.gov/projects/oysters-blue-crabs-seatrout)

 There are mutiple efforts, including: